Thanksgiving Day in Canada: Traditions and Celebrations

-Thanksgiving day in Canada is an annual tradition marked by family gatherings, bountiful feasts and expressing gratitude.
-This comprehensive guide provides everything you need to know about Canada’s Thanksgiving holiday, including its history, customs, recipes and more.
+Thanksgiving Day in Canada is an annual tradition marked by family gatherings, bountiful feasts, and expressing gratitude.
+Our guide provides everything you need to know about Canada’s Thanksgiving holiday, including its history, customs, recipes, and more.

 What is Thanksgiving Day in Canada?